 - Ensure the home has been swept or vacuumed and isn’t excessively dirty.

-In addition to having your own checklist, it’s important that you bring your real estate agent along with you when you attend the final walkthrough.
+In addition to having your own checklist, bring your real estate agent along with you when you attend the final walkthrough.
 If you took the time to find the right agent, they’ll be an old pro at knowing what to look for and guiding you through the walkthrough.

 Can I Back Out If I Find An Issue During The Final Walkthrough?